YenLab/Tn5InsertPrefer/README.md

 - Scripts in the StandaloneScript folder was called by pipelines.

-## BiasFreeATAC: A Tn5-bias corrected ATAC-seq pipeline
+## :hammer_and_wrench:BiasFreeATAC: A Tn5-bias corrected ATAC-seq pipeline

 BiasFreeATAC pipeline is composed of a bash script and configure `yaml` file, please install following these guidelines.